paulhibbitts/published-markdown-files/leap-into-open-publishing-session-guide.md

 ### Your Detective Work

-Analyze the URL and identify these styling choices:
+Analyze the URL and identify one or more of these styling choices:

 ```
 ☐ Page layout: